stat6250-w17/course_questions_wiki/README.md

 - Question (IW): When reading a cost values, suppose one of the values, eg: 298.99, is displayed without a dollar sign.
 How do you read the cost when some values have a dollar sign in front and some do not have a dollar sign in front?
 - Answer : TBD

+[Chapter 16, General question]
+- Question (AS): what option is used specify the character that marks end-of-record ? is it always an asterix ?
+- Answer (AS): TERMSTR=LF
+- Question (AS): Is there a limit for the w specification in the informat for a character field ?
+- Answer : TBD

 ## Chapter 17 Questions